cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 Cast is still needed for objects.
 Follow the new [validation guide](./VALIDATION.md).

+## Deprecations

+Version 8 is a fresh new start, where everything has been cleaned.
+But as the previous changes already require quite some work, **the following features still work in v8 but are deprecated**.
+They will be removed in v9.
+So there's no hurry, but as soon as you have some time, do the following changes too.

 ### Use the generic `JSONSchema`

 Now the `JSONSchema` interface has been refactored, just use this one.